NZ Student Loan Repayment Calculator

 NZ Student Loan Repayment Calculator: Salary Examples and Years-to-Payoff

 How long until your NZ student loan is paid off?
 It depends entirely on salary above the threshold.
 At NZ$50,000 salary with a NZ$30,000 starting balance, compulsory PAYE deductions are 12% × ($50,000 − $24,128) = NZ$3,105/year, paying off in ~9.7 years (interest-free if NZ-based).
 At NZ$70,000 salary, deductions jump to NZ$5,505/year, payoff in ~5.5 years.
 At NZ$100,000 salary, deductions are NZ$9,105/year, payoff in ~3.3 years.
-Add a NZ$1,000/year voluntary repayment and the 1.5% bonus shaves another ~3 months off any of these scenarios.
-Per the IRD Student Loans portal, the median NZ graduate takes 7.4 years to clear their loan — those who voluntarily prepay clear in 5.1 years on average.
+Add a NZ$1,000/year voluntary repayment and it comes straight off principal, shaving roughly 3-4 months off any of these scenarios (there is no bonus credit — that scheme ended in 2013).
+Per the IRD Student Loans portal, the median NZ graduate takes 7.4 years to clear their loan — those who voluntarily prepay clear it faster.
 This calculator's "Total Interest if Overseas" output shows the cost difference if you leave NZ mid-payoff (4.4% interest kicks in after 184 days away).
 The break-even point for "should I prepay or invest" sits near the 4.4% overseas-borrower rate; for NZ-based 0% borrowers, an index-fund return on the same money will usually beat prepayment over 10+ years.

 Overseas-Based Borrowers: The 4.4% Interest Trap